 Can I simply send you my video for conversion or is there something else you need?

 For promotional material, it will speed up the process and reduce the cost if you have a written script in the original language.
 That way our specialized translators can proceed with the initial translation much more easily.
 The initial translation is then compared with each frame very carefully so the timing will fit exactly (and for dubbing, the lip movements will need to be synchronized).

 After you have approved the final translation, production work is carried out with the narrators, monitors, and director under carefully controlled conditions in the studio.

 Are there any other services your company offers?

-Yes, we are able to provide cultural as well as linguistic adaptation of Websites.
-This service is important for global marketing on the Internet, and goes beyond straight translation.
+Yes, we are able to provide cultural as well as the linguistic adaptation of Websites.
+This service is important for global marketing on the Internet and goes beyond straight translation.
 LSI is able to call on the services of highly qualified specialists in linguistic and cultural adaptation for all of the major commercial languages and many of the other less well-known ones.